-With this in mind, I think Carey ought to have been cautious about accepting Mr S' applications even though he had signed an indemnity.
+With this in mind, I think Carey ought to have been cautious about accepting Ms T's applications even though she had signed an indemnity.
 There was no evidence of any other regulated party (other than Carey) being involved in this transaction.
-In these circumstances I think very little comfort could have been taken from the declaration stating that Mr S had taken his own advice and understood the investment risks.
+In these circumstances I think very little comfort could have been taken from the declaration stating that Ms T had taken her own advice and understood the investment risks.

 Carey had to act in a way that was consistent with the regulatory obligations that I've set out in this decision.
-In my view, Carey was not treating Mr S fairly by asking him to sign an indemnity absolving Carey of all responsibility, and relying on such an indemnity, when it ought to have known that Mr S was being put at significant risk.
+In my view, Carey was not treating Ms T fairly by asking her to sign an indemnity absolving Carey of all responsibility, and relying on such an indemnity, when it ought to have known that Ms T was being put at significant risk.